Tandoori Turkey with Stuffing and Gravy

 Chicken, lamb or turkey, which have been marinated in spicy yogurt, are dangled into a flaming furnace and the radiant heat and the natural convection action of the swirling air sear and broil the flesh.
 At the same time, the juices fall into the charcoal and coals, naturally smoking the meats.
 Using a very hot oven and a long marinating time, and grinding our own authentic and traditional spices, we have found a way to bring this iconic Indian feast into our kitchen.

 After the Mughal stormed out of Central Asia on their fearless small horses, invading and conquering India in the 1500s, they were disappointed with the local food, compared to the spicy aromatic feasts from their homeland.
 So they introduced their own soul food from back home, their creamy yogurt marinates and their unique spices, which blended Turkish, Persian and even Arab tastes.
 Like our own kitchen, these cooks were quite willing to mash up all the cool spicy stuff they could find to get to a culinary awesomeness.
 This was India’s original umami bomb.
-These are the spices that continue to be used to make Tandoori, and these are the Mughal spices we grind and use in our kitchen on Thanksgiving.
+These are the spices that continue to be used to make Tandoori, and these are the Mughal spices we grind and use in our kitchen on Thanksgiving and holidays.

 Ingredients

-1 14-16 pound free range turkey
+14-16 pound turkey

 6 lemons, juiced